Globalization and World Politics (Revision 3)

-Precluded Course: GLST 230 is a cross-listed course—a course listed under three different disciplines—POEC 230 and INTR 230.
+Precluded Course: GLST 230 is a cross-listed course—a course listed under three different disciplines—GLST 230, POEC 230, and INTR 230.
 GLST 230 may not be taken for credit by students who have obtained credit for POEC 230 or INTR 230.

 GLST 230 has a Challenge for Credit option.

-- Unit 4: Issues in Globalization and World Politics: Environment, Culture, and Institutions
+- Unit 6: Some Future Trends in Globalization and World Politics: Cultures/Civilizations, Climate Change, and Civil Society

 To learn more about assignments and examinations, please refer to Athabasca University's online Calendar.

 The Challenge for Credit process allows students to demonstrate that they have acquired a command of the general subject matter, knowledge, intellectual and/or other skills that would normally be found in a university level course.